 When individuals on a team are skilled at conflict, the team is freed to engage in passionate, unguarded discussions (and meetings are a lot less boring).

-In the previous article, we discussed why trust—specifically, vulnerability-based trust—is the foundation of teamwork.
+In another article, we discussed why trust—specifically, vulnerability-based trust—is the foundation of teamwork.
 Conflict absolutely relies on trust.
 With trust, says The Five Behaviors Personal Development, “team members feel safe engaging in passionate and sometimes emotional debate, knowing that they will not be punished or resented for saying something that might otherwise be interpreted as destructive or critical.”

 Avoiding conflict takes a great deal of energy—energy that would be better used tackling difficult topics and finding creative solutions.
 Teams that trust each other can say what’s on their minds and focus on ideological debate without being as worried about hurt feelings.
 With trust, team members start from a place of assuming positive intent rather than entering a debate with their walls already up.